 I have been a collector of Hamilton Watches since the early 1980's.
 My passion was fueled by the quality of the American watch that the Hamilton Watch Company made.
 Hamilton's were considered the best watches made in America.
+I've decided to sell my collection and let others enjoy it, it's just that time.
+I'm not a dealer just a collector selling my personal collection through this website.

 Why Hamilton?
 For me it was the quality of the watch case and of course the excellent movements.
 While many American Watch Companies were making watches of just a gold filled bezel (the top of the watch) and a stainless steel back, which looks cheap to me, Hamilton for the most part made all their watches of gold filled bezels and back.
 The high grade watches were made out of platinum, solid gold or sterling silver.